The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Introduction

-\GL{Some key elements for an unmatched driver to decide whether to change location or not are the following: the available ride fares, the costs of reallocation, the number of demanded rides at each location, and the number of previously matched drivers at each location (who can be matched to other passengers as soon as they finish their previous rides).
-The first two are known information for the drivers, but the demand which has random variations (exogenous uncertainty) and the previously matched drivers (endogenous uncertainty) are not.
-On the other hand, at each stage of reallocation and matching, the ridesharing company can forecast the exogenous uncertainty, and has all the information available for the endogenous one.
+Some key elements for an unmatched driver to decide whether to change location or not are the following: the available ride fares, the costs of reallocation, the number of demanded rides at each location, and the number of previously matched drivers arriving to each location (who can be matched to other passengers as soon as they finish their previous rides).
+The first two are known information for the drivers, but the demand (exogenous uncertainty) and the previously matched drivers (endogenous uncertainty) are not.
+On the other hand, at each stage of reallocation and matching, the ride-hailing company can forecast the exogenous uncertainty, and has all the information available for the endogenous one.

-The goal of this work is to assess whether the ridesharing company might benefit from sharing its information with the unmatched drivers.
-This behavior is observed nowadays, where ridesharing companies provide some demand information to the drivers beyond spatial pricing (see, e.g., the Uber's driver-app description in \cite{UberApp2021}).}
+\GL{The goal of this work is to assess whether the ride-hailing company can benefit from sharing information} with the unmatched drivers.
+This behavior is observed nowadays, where ride-hailing companies provide some demand information to the drivers beyond spatial pricing (see, e.g., the Uber's driver-app description in \cite{UberApp2021}).

-Here, we propose to model the relation between these two parts of the market through the lens of Stackelberg games (see, e.g., \cite{dempe2002foundations,DempeEtAl2015}).
-On one hand, the company acts as the leader, deciding the spatial prices.
-On the other hand, the drivers act as followers, solving a stochastic allocation equilibrium problem.
+The notion of sharing information has been studied before, for example in the context of supply chains \cite{TEUNTER20181044,LIU2021572}, network restoration \cite{SHARKEY2015309} and pricing problems \cite{SUN2021511}, where different parties on each context, can be benefited from sharing information between them.
+Here, we propose to study the problem of value of information through the lens of Stackelberg games (see, e.g., \cite{dempe2002foundations,DempeEtAl2015}).

-By considering the demand to be uncertain for both, the company and the drivers, we derive a model where all agents must decide their actions in a \textit{here-and-now} fashion, that is, prior to the revelation of the nature.
-In this context, to evaluate the value of perfect information, we consider two indicators: the classic \textit{Expected Value of Perfect Information (EVPI)}, defined for example in \cite[Chapter 4]{Birge_Introduction_2011}, which measures the impact of forecasting on the leader's benefits; and a new indicator that we call the \textit{Expected Value of Shared Information (EVSI)}, which measures the impact, again for the leader, of forecasting and then sharing the perfect information with the drivers.
+On the one hand, the company acts as the leader, deciding the spatial prices.
+On the other hand, the drivers act as followers, solving a stochastic allocation equilibrium problem. \DSr{The main variant in this work is that we consider the leader to have perfect information, due to advanced forecasting of exogenous uncertainty, and asymmetry of information with respect to the follower for endogenous uncertainty.
+This variant distinguishes our problem from classic stochastic Stackelberg games, where the leader usually decides in a \textit{here-and-now} fashion, prior \GL{to the revelation of} uncertainty, and the follower decides after the revelation of uncertainty, in a \textit{wait-and-see} fashion (see, e.g., \cite{BurtscheidtClaus2020}). }